Billing Overview

 How do I know if I am in-network?

-If you have a hard copy of your health insurance card available, check to see the company name or provider on it.
-Additionally, look for information regarding your plan— such as the designation of PPO or HMO.
-You can also call the number on the back of your card, ask about your plan, and inquire about whether or not our practice is in-network.
+If you have a hard copy of your health insurance card, look for the insurance company name (often in the upper left corner).
+Information regarding your plan—such as the designation of PPO or HMO—should also be on the card (often on the lower left side).
+You can also call the number on the back of your card to inquire about your plan and whether our practice is in-network.

 What if my insurance is NOT in-network?

-Some insurance companies allow for out-of-network benefits, however, the type of benefits vary by company and plan.
-We would encourage you to check with your insurance company on your out-of-network benefits.
+Some insurance companies allow out-of-network benefits; however, the type of benefits varies by company and plan.
+We encourage you to check with your insurance company about your out-of-network benefits.

-Typically you would pay full price for the session.
-After, we can provide you with paperwork to submit to your insurance company for reimbursement.
+If you would like to use your insurance even though Atlas is out-of-network, we ask that you pay full price for the session.
+After the appointment, we will provide you with a superbill, a specific type of invoice you will need to submit to your insurance company for reimbursement.

 What is a copay?

-A copay is the amount of money you will owe per session (on average ranges from $20-$60 per session, but can be higher depending on your plan).
+A copay is the amount you will owe per session.
+We frequently see copays between $20 and $60 per session, but they can be higher or lower depending on your specific plan.
+Copays are usually separate from your deductible.

 What is coinsurance?

-Coinsurance is a percentage of the total fee that insurance holds you responsible for.
-This is the amount you will owe for each session after your deductible is met.
+Coinsurance is the amount you will owe for each session after meeting your deductible.